 Chances are your antagonist already likes some Broadway-inspired hits.
-Put MIKA and Ariana Grande’s “Popular Song” on their ipod or play Gwen Stefani’s “Rich Girl” when they’re in earshot.
+Put MIKA and Ariana Grande’s “Popular Song” on their iPhone or play Gwen Stefani’s “Rich Girl” when they’re in earshot.
 Then casually mention the song’s Broadway roots.
 They may scoff at you, but they’ll already subconsciously begin realizing they’ve liked musicals all along.

 Step Two.
 Remind them of their childhood.

 Children love musicals.
-Whether your adversary grew up watching disney classics or The Sound of Music, there’s at least one musical from their youth they still harbor a secret fondness for.
+Whether your adversary grew up watching Disney classics or The Sound of Music, there’s at least one musical from their youth they still harbor a secret fondness for.
 All you need to do to tap into this nostalgia is remind them that they wanted to be Troy Bolton when they were little or that they still have all the words to “Easy Street” memorized.
 Like step one, this is another way of getting your foe to acknowledge that they’ve enjoyed musicals before, making them more susceptible to the idea of enjoying musicals again.